 Decks don’t always have to be attached to the house to give you an effective place to gather and entertain.
 In fact, floating decks, or decks that are set away from a structure, are a great design feature to break up a boxy or boring yard.
 They are also a great idea for larger yards that have room for an additional seating space.
 For instance, a small DIY deck set away from the house might be a good area for Mom and Dad to have some quiet time and a glass of wine on summer evenings.
 Or a yoga space?
 In any case, we found some great tutorials on how to build a DIY floating deck, that are sometimes called island or freestanding decks as well.

 From ‘Apartment Therapy‘, learn how to build a freestanding deck from repurposed pallet wood.
 The whole thing cost less than $100 to make!

-‘Family Handyman’ has a step by step on how to make an island deck, complete with photos and supply lists…
+‘Family Handyman‘ has a step by step on how to make an DIY floating deck, complete with photos and supply lists.

 ‘DIY Network‘ shows you how to build their version of a floating deck, and do it one better.
 There is even a video in this tutorial!

 These last two are simply for inspiration, so there is no tutorial with these.
 I wanted to include them so you could see how cool these can look in the landscape.
 So, time for a private space away from the house?